watsonjt/minsky-ts/README.md

+### some hints

+* I spent entirely too long trying to use a json-spirit not from minskys repo, undefined symbols.
+So, if you dont want to get real familiar with binutils, go there.

 ### What is this project...

 Its an attempt to understand the codebase, and work on a electron UI.
 At some point there